-Zoom in or out to six different sizes.
+Zoom Zoom in or out to six different sizes.
 From the View menu, select Zoom and enter the desired percentage.

-Go to the first page in the report.

-First Page

-Go back one page in the report.
-Previous Page

-Next Page

-Go forward one page in the report.

-Last Page

-Go to the last page in the report.

-Set Display

-The report definition window includes an adjustable grid (i.e., the dots on the screen) to assist you in placing and aligning report objects on the report page.
+First Page Go to the first page in the report.
+Previous Page Go back one page in the report.
+Next Page Go forward one page in the report.
+Last Page Go to the last page in the report.
+Set Display Grid Size The report definition window includes an adjustable grid (i.e., the dots on the screen) to assist you in placing and aligning report objects on the report page.
 By default, the grid is turned on.
-To turn off or modify the grid, follow these steps: Grid Size

-- From the View menu, select Set Display Grid Size.
-1 - To turn off the display grid, deselect the Show Grid box.
-To modify the spacing follow steps two through four. - 2.
-Select either inches or millimeters. - 3.
+To turn off or modify the grid, follow these steps: From the View menu, select Set Display Grid Size.
+To turn off the display grid, deselect the Show Grid box.
+To modify the spacing follow steps two through four.
+2. Select either inches or millimeters.
 Enter the spacing for the display grid.
 The number that you enter represents the space in inches or millimeters between the dots on the grid.

-If the measurement is inches enter a number between .04 and 10 If the measurement is in millimeters, enter a number between 1 and 25.
+If the measurement is inches , enter a number between .04 and 10 .
+If the measurement is in millimeters , enter a number between 1 and 25 .
 4. Click on OK.
 The display grid appears.

-Set Object Grid Size

-In addition to the display grid, you can define a second grid specific to report objects.
+Set Object Grid Size In addition to the display grid, you can define a second grid specific to report objects.
 The object grid controls the movement of objects as you work with them on the display grid.
 When you select a report object and move it, the object automatically "snaps" to the nearest line in the object grid, allowing you to more precisely align and arrange the objects on your report page.

-- 1 From the View menu, select Set Object Grid Size. - 2.
-If desired, check the Snap to Grid option. - 3.
+From the View menu, select Set Object Grid Size.
+If desired, check the Snap to Grid option.
 Define the spacing for the object grid.
 In many cases, the object grid and the display grid will have the same spacing.
 In other cases, you might not want the display grid to be as finely spaced as the object grid (i.e., so the dots do not interfere with the view of the report definition window).

-If the measurement is inches, enter a number between .04 and 10.
-If the measurement is in millimeters, enter a number between 1 and 25.
+If the measurement is inches , enter a number between .04 and 10 .
+If the measurement is in millimeters , enter a number between 1 and 25 .
 The default spacing value for the Object Grid is the last entered value.

-object select

-Horizontal Line

-4 Click on OK.

-Show Tools
+4. Click on OK.
+Horizontal Line / Vertical Line object select / / / / Arrow mode (None) Show Tools Rounded Box Box Freehand Image Spot Software User Guide Polygon Polyline First Page Last Page